Python match Statement

 Unknown rating

-Always place _ at the end, or it will override other cases below it.
+Important: Always place _ at the very end, or it will intercept and override any cases placed below it.

 Matching Multiple Values in One Case